-CUAA, in accordance with HLC (regional accreditor) requirements, promises to "teach out" all students matriculated into the PA program in the event of program closure and/or loss of accreditation.
+In accordance with the requirements set by the Higher Learning Commission (HLC), CUAA commits to providing a "teach-out" plan for all students enrolled in the PA program in the event of program closure or loss of accreditation.
+This ensures that all matriculated students will be able to complete their education as planned.

-5.6.
+5.5.
 Tuition Refund

-k) defining, publishing, making readily available and consistently applying to students, its policies and procedures for refunds of tuition and fees.
+k) defining, publishing, making readily available, and consistently applying to students, its policies and procedures for refunds of tuition and fees.